gregstula/unix-config/README.md

-# config
+# UNIX-config
-set up a new system
+a cross platform *nix configuration and install script for oh-my-zsh and vim